Revival of the Queen Street Subway

 In 1975, the Metropolitan Toronto Transportation Plan Review issued its final report called “Choices For The Future” and it recommended against construction of the Queen Street subway in favour of subway construction further north in the suburbs in order to improve transit to car-oriented low density development there.
 The report was accepted by Metro Council and the Queen Street subway was shelved.
 It did not appear in the 1980 Official Plan, but Eglinton and Sheppard subways would be proposed instead.
 The east-west station structure that was provided under Queen station in anticipation of a future Queen Street streetcar subway still remains in place today and was renovated in the late 1990’s to keep the structure safe.
 It was fitted with new walls and lighting.

-The Queen Street subway tunnel at Yonge today
+The Queen Street Subway station tunnel at Yonge today

 A balanced and workable